Introduction to Anka

 Anka is for anyone that prefers to test in an isolated macOS virtual machine.

-Anka is for anyone looking to build their own macOS private cloud.
+Anka is for anyone looking to build or host their own macOS private cloud.

 Anka is for anyone wanting to maximize developer productivity by enabling local build and test workflows.